Sea Turtle Island

 - Loggerheads, leatherbacks, and green sea turtles all love to eat jellyfish.
 But how do they enjoy a stinging snack?
 Their mouths and throats are lined with papillae or pointy projections that protect them from jellyfish venom.
 The papillae are covered in keratin, which is the same protein found in human hair and nails.

 - The temperature of the eggs determines the sex of a sea turtle.
 When the eggs are incubated below 81.86°F then all the eggs will be male, and when they are incubated above 87.8°F then they will be female.
 At intermediate temperatures, the eggs in the nest will hatch with a mix of males and females.

-- Scientists do not know exactly how sea turtles navigate so far to get back to their natal beaches for nesting.
+- Scientists do not know exactly how sea turtles navigate thousands of miles to get back to their natal beaches for nesting.
 Some widely supported theories are: (1) sea turtles can detect and follow the Earth’s magnetic field; (2) sea turtles imprint, or learn, unique characteristics of their natal beach, such as sounds, smells, magnetic fields, and/or ocean currents; and (3) younger sea turtles follow older, more experienced sea turtles.

 Fish Friends of Sea Turtle Island